yvespeirsman/yvespeirsman.github.io/blog/_posts/2016-06-27-nlp-api-ner.markdown

 to the masses.
 However, while the offerings may look similar on the outside, their differences become very clear when we measure their performance.
 In my NER test, Textrazor outperformed all others, but it did so with long and often confusing lists of possible entity types.
 AlchemyAPI’s results were much more straightforward, but it found considerably fewer entities.
-MeaningCloud performed reasonably well on simple examples, but struggled on the more complex ones.
-Lexalytics and Aylien were simply below par, and have their work cut out for them.
+MeaningCloud performed reasonably well on simple examples, but failed to perform on the more complex ones.
+Aylien has two endpoints that both struggle at times, and its plans to merge them should really pay off.
+Lexalytics has its work cut out.
+Of course, it is important to bear in mind that my evaluation exercise is rather informal and only looked at 100 sentences typical of one linguistic style and domain.
+It’s always possible that other domains may give different results.
-In short: buyer beware!
+Still, it clearly pays off to compare the various APIs available, so buyer beware!
 </p>